Two worlds

 This was pure fun, leaning into my classical training:

-• String, timpani, soft horns
+• Strings, timpani, soft horns

 • A–B–C–A structure built on a variation of the cycle of fifths